Bahamians look for loved ones as 1,300 missing after Dorian

 “It’s one of those things.
 I’m heartbroken, but life goes on,” he said.
 “You pick up the pieces bit by bit. … I’ve got to rebuild a house.
 I’ve got three more kids.
 I’ve got to live for them until my time comes.”

-Meanwhile, a cluster of heavy thunderstorms was heading toward the Bahamas and was expected to further drench the communities bashed by Dorian.
-The U.S. National Hurricane Center said the system was expected to become a tropical depression or storm on Friday and hit the central and northwestern Bahamas with winds and heavy rains before moving along the east coast of Florida on Saturday.
+Meanwhile, a newly formed tropical depression headed toward the Bahamas and was expected to further drench the communities bashed by Dorian.
+The U.S. National Hurricane Center said the system could become a tropical storm by Saturday and hit the central and northwestern Bahamas with winds and heavy rains before moving along the east coast of Florida.

 “The disturbance will more than likely take a very similar path to Dorian,” chief meteorologist Shavonne Moxey-Bonamy said.